-Tee off with Developing World Connections and our presenting sponsor, Corrigan Financial, for this signature Kamloops event happening on Thursday, September 13, 2018.
-Big Horn Golf and Country Club, located at 1000 Clubhouse Drive, Kamloops, BC is set to host our day of fun-raising on the fairways.
+Tee off with Developing World Connections and our presenting sponsor, Corrigan Financial, for this signature Kamloops event happening on Wednesday, September 9, 2020.
+Rivershore Golf Links, Kamloops, BC is set to host our day of fun-raising on the fairways.
 Registration opens at 9:30 am with a shotgun start at 11 am.
 The awards banquet and auction begin at 6 pm.

 There are a variety of SPONSORSHIP OPPORTUNITIES to promote your business locally and showcase your support of a larger community – the global community.